 So what is the Modified Maquet Procedure?

-Orthofoam consists of sintered titanium beads formed into a rigid, porous structure through which new bone can grow (fig. 3; click to enlarge).
+Orthofoam consists of sintered titanium beads formed into a rigid, porous structure through which new bone can grow (see photo).
 It can be pre-formed into any shape and provides a non-compressible scaffold to fill the bone void left by conventional TTA.
 In addition, Orthofoam’s inherently high coefficient of friction helps lock the wedge into position immediately.
 The associated saw guide also helps achieve accurate, consistent and reliable results.
 Moreover, rapid bone in-growth results in a robust construct within a few weeks of surgery.
 This in turn allows for an early return to full weight-bearing and facilitates intensive physiotherapy much earlier than with other techniques.

 A further refinement of the MMP is the method of tibial advancement estimation.
-This relies on datum points located exclusively on the tibia, thus avoiding the necessity to radiograph the limb in 135˚ of flexion as directed previously; a difficult task to reproduce consistently (see fig. 4).
+This relies on datum points located exclusively on the tibia, thus avoiding the necessity to radiograph the limb in 135˚ of flexion as directed previously; a difficult task to reproduce consistently (see photo).